-B. STANDARDS FOR THE PRACTICE OF INTERNAL AUDITING: IA will govern itself by adherence to mandatory elements of The Institute of Internal Auditors' International Professional Practices Framework including the Core Principles for the Professional Practices of Internal Auditing, the Code of Ethics, the International Standards for the Professional Practice of Internal Auditing, and the Definition of Internal Auditing.
-These sources of mandatory guidance along with supplemental guidance, relevant state and University policies and procedures, contain the fundamental requirements for a professional practice and benchmarks for performance.
+B. STANDARDS FOR THE PRACTICE OF INTERNAL AUDITING: IA will govern itself by adherence to mandatory elements of The Institute of Internal Auditors' International Professional Practices Framework which are the Global Internal Audit Standards and Topical Requirements.
+These sources of mandatory guidance along with supplemental guidance, relevant state and University policies and procedures, contains the fundamental requirements for a professional practice and benchmarks for performance.